gattosazio/mist-express-v1/README.md

-# MISSU Express Backend
+# MIST Express Backend

-**MISSU** stands for **Institutional Model for Integrated Safety & Security Understanding.**

-MISSU is a voice-enabled, policy-aware institutional assistant designed for enterprise environments where policy mistakes can create legal, safety, operational, or security risks.
+MIST is a voice-enabled, policy-aware institutional assistant designed for enterprise environments where policy mistakes can create legal, safety, operational, or security risks.
 Instead of behaving like a generic chatbot, MISSU retrieves policy evidence, generates grounded answers, speaks them in real-time, and securely records interactions for strict auditability.

 ---